To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Dale Steyn poised to overtake Ntini's record
+Proteas fast bowler Dale Steyn is poised to overtake Makhaya Ntini's record as second-highest wicket taker in SA.
+(Getty)

 Fresh off a six-wicket haul against the West Indies in the first Test in Centurion on Saturday, Proteas fast-bowler Dale Steyn is poised to overtake Makhaya Ntini as the second-highest wicket taker, in Tests, for South Africa.